 And it turned out pretty yummy too.

-How to Make a Potato Zucchini Casserole With (or Without!)
-Beetroot
+How to Make Potato Zucchini Casserole with (or without) Beetroot

 If you’re using fresh beetroot like I did, then cut off the green leaves, wash carefully and chop, discarding the stalks.
 Put the chopped green part into a saucepan with a tiny bit of water and a sprinkle of salt and cover with a lid.

 Steam the beetroot leaves for 5-6 minutes or until soft and tender.
 Then turn off the heat and leave with the lid on.

 If you don’t have any fresh beetroot, use spinach instead.